BattletechModders/StrategicOperations/README.md

 `strafeNeutralBuildingsChance` - float, probability that strafing targets non-objective buildings (friendly buildings are covered by `strafeTargetsFriendliesChance`)

-`strafeTargetsFriendliesChance` - float, probability that strafing targets mission objective buildings
+`strafeObjectiveBuildingsChance` - float, probability that strafing targets mission objective buildings

 `strafeSensorFactor` - float, multiplier of strafing units base sensor range for revealing sensor blips of hostiles as it flies over them.